 \subsubsection{Path Adjustment}

-In this work we represent any path in the form of a vector field.
+In this work we represent any path in the form of a vector field, similar to~\cite{wilhelm2019}.
 Thereby the goal is to construct a vector field such that by integrating along the field one converges to the original path and moves along it while also avoiding known objects.
-The vector field is initialized without any known objects and only after the reflexive collision recovery procedure in the previous section has succeeded we add the location of the triggering sensor as a new known obstacle.
-The vector field function consists of three components, as shown in Figure~\ref{fig:vector-field}: \begin{enumerate} \item[i.]
+The vector field is initialized without any known objects, and only after the reflexive collision recovery procedure in the previous section has succeeded we add the location of the triggering sensor as a new known obstacle.
+The vector field function consists of three components, as shown in Figure \ref{fig:vector-field}: \begin{enumerate} \item[i.]
 A vector pointing to the nearest point on the path. \item[ii.]
 The velocity vector at the nearest point on the path. \item[iii.]
-A repulsive force from known obstacles. \end{enumerate} The next sections detail each component. \paragraph{Finding the Nearest Point} For an arbitrary path parametrized by a twice differentiable function $\vect{h}(\tau)$ where $\tau\in[0,1]$ defines the path from start to finish, and for any arbitrary location in space $\vect{x}$ the nearest point on the trajectory can be found by solving the following optimization:
+A repulsive force from known obstacles. \end{enumerate}